Attribution is required when using geoBoundaries.

 )

-Map showing overlapping in disputed area: Kashmir.
+Map showing overlap in the disputed Kashmir area.

 gb_get_metadata(c("India", "Pakistan"), adm_lvl = "ADM0") |>